Xyvir/iex.run/.github/readme.md

 UninstallAll           # Run uninstall script after on all
 ```

+## 'Remote Download' feature support via enviromental variable or meta-parameter:

+This will tell iex.run to install Opera by using ninte:

+``curl.exe iex.run/https%3A%2F%2Fninite.com%2Fopera%2Fninite.exe?@DLRemote | iex``

-## Setting up your own iex.run instance is easy!
+# Setting up your own iex.run instance is easy!

 1. Optional, but Recommended: Purchase a short, pithy, vanity domain name like 'iex.run'.
  - Make sure it is unique for a github repo name.
 Search like the following to check: